SAP-samples/abap-cheat-sheets/25_Authorization_Checks.md

   - `#CHECK`: A warning is issued if no access control object is present.
   - `#MANDATORY`: An access control object must be present.
   - `#NOT_ALLOWED`: An access control object must not be present.
 If one exists, it is disregarded.
-- The authorization are based on authorization objects.
+- The authorizations are based on authorization objects.
 - Example CDS view entity with the `@AccessControl.authorizationCheck: #CHECK` annotation

   ```abap